 - The sperm and the egg are incubated together at a ratio of about 75,000:1 in the culture media for about 18 hours.

-- In most cases, the egg will be fertilised by that time and the fertilised egg will show two pronuclei.
+- In most cases, the egg will be fertilized by that time and the fertilized egg will show two pronuclei.

 - Typically, embryos are cultured until having reached the 6 to 8 cell stage three days after retrieval.